 5. Should I ask the doctor that I shadow for a letter of recommendation?

-That is contingent upon how much time you spend with them.
+Asking the doctor you shadow for a letter of recommendation is contingent upon how much time you spend with them.
 If you have only shadowed the doctor once or twice then do not ask them for a letter.
 Shadowing a doctor for a few days does not give them the basis of who you are as a person.

 6. Is shadowing worth the commitment?
-Will it really benefit me in the long run?

-Shadowing opportunities also give you a better idea of what to expect when becoming a doctor and area in which you wish to specialize.
-It demonstrates your commitment to a career in medicine, which the admissions committees want to see in candidates.
+Shadowing opportunities also give you a better idea of what to expect when becoming a doctor and in the area you wish to specialize.
+It demonstrates your commitment to a career in medicine, which the medical school admissions committees want to see in candidates.